 Bong Kan Antarai: This will offer the bearer protection against natural disasters, accidents and acts of violence toward the bearer.

 Natee Gan Gnan Dee: This will offer the bearer favorable circumstances in their work.

 Bong Kan Win Yan Chua Rai: This will offer the bearer protection against unwanted spirits.

 Much of the meanings behind the different blessings can be interpreted different ways, but overall it matters how much you take the experience and belief seriously.
 Obviously I don’t think it’ll grant me invincibility, but can feel empowering to believe that might help with conquering fears.

-It is an experience that should be taken lightly because it is a connection with a culture and beliefs.
+It is an experience that shouldn’t be taken lightly because it is a connection with a culture and beliefs.
 I’m not religious nor do I follow Buddhism, but I believe the sak yant tattoo has magic given by the people who believe in it.